ccjmne/0xff-quine/README.txt

-Revisions: 2                     Some JS Quine                      Éric Nicolas
+Revisions: 3                     Some JS Quine                      Éric NICOLAS
-Latest: 2024-04-26
+Latest: 2024-07-27

 There is nothing special here, just a JavaScript Quine that doesn't employ any trickery to introspect its own code or escape its "data".

-    The main code belongs in `main.js`.
+    The main code resides in `main.js`.
 It essentially consists of an immensely basic interpreter that receives and input and consumes it byte by byte.
     For each byte, it pretty much spits it back to its standard output, unless it recognises one special marker (here ^, a caret), which it'll handle by